NCDigitalCollections/ncdctest/docs/gh-actions.md

 Create a personal access token here, https://github.com/settings/tokens.
 Give it access to public repos.
-Copy the key (you can only see the key once so you need to be sure to do it at this point).
+Copy the key (you can only see the key once so you need to be sure to copy it at this point).

 In your repository, go to Settings > Secrets.
 Select "New secret" (top right button) and name it exactly `JEKYLL_PAT`.